 But did you know that there’s a program for you if you teach English in an outreach or community program, a weekend English as a Second Language (ESL) program, or if you’re teaching overseas?

 Ball State’s online graduate certificate in Teaching English to Speakers of Other Languages (TESOL) is an ideal option if you’re not required to have a teaching license, which is sometimes the case in select domestic and international settings.

-License in English as a New Language
+Are you looking for the English as a New Language license?

 If you are a teacher looking to add a license that will prepare you to serve linguistically and culturally diverse students, learn more about Ball State’s English as a new language license.